Tony Oliva: Major leagues

 After a somewhat off 1967, where he led the AL with 37 doubles and finished in the top 10 in batting average, slugging percentage, hits, total bases, RBIs, runs created, extra base hits, and intentional walks, Oliva's rebound in 1968 was cut short by injury.
 Missing the last 34 games, he once again hit .289, but so depressed were batting averages it was good for third in the AL by a single point (and only batting champ Yastrzemski topping .300 by a single point as well).
 He returned to form in 1969 to again place third in the AL with a .309 batting average, with 24 homers, 101 RBIs, and league leads in hits (197) and doubles (39).
 He finished third in batting average in the American League in 1970 at .325, with 23 home runs and 107 RBIs.
 He also led the AL in hits (204) for the fifth time, in doubles (36) for the fourth time, and finished second in MVP voting for the second time, this time to Baltimore's Boog Powell.

 In 1971, Oliva won his third AL batting title with a .337 average and led the league in slugging percentage (.546).
 These feats at the end of a stretch of eight straight All-Star appearances that began his rookie season marked the high point of his career, as severe knee, leg, and shoulder injuries hampered his remaining playing days.
 His roommate Rod Carew often heard Oliva "moaning and groaning" and getting up to obtain ice for his sore knees during the night.
 He played just 10 games in 1972 before having season-ending surgery.
 Due to injuries and a 1973 American League rule change establishing a new position, he became the Twins' designated hitter that spring and remained in that role his final four seasons.
 Oliva would hit the first home run by a DH in league play on April 6, 1973.
+Just three months later, on July 3, 1973, Oliva also became the first DH to hit 3 home runs in a game against the Kansas City Royals in a 7-6 loss at Royals Stadium.

 Oliva was a coach for the Twins after he retired as a player.
 As such, he holds the distinction of being the only on-field team member to appear with all three Minnesota Twins' World Series teams: star outfielder in 1965, hitting coach in 1987 and bench coach in 1991.